ekinnear/draft-ietf-webtrans-http3/draft-ietf-webtrans-http3.md

 transport parameter with a value greater than 0 (see {{Section 3 of !QUIC-DATAGRAM=RFC9221}}).

-Any WebTransport requests sent by the client without enabling QUIC and HTTP datagrams MUST be treated as malformed by the server, as described in
-{{Section 4.1.2 of HTTP3}}.
+Because the server may receive and accept an extended CONNECT request prior to receipt of the client's SETTINGS, if SETTINGS arrive that do not enable HTTP datagrams, or if QUIC datagrams are not enabled, the server MUST treat all established and newly incoming WebTransport sessions as malformed, as described in {{Section 4.1.2 of HTTP3}}.

 WebTransport over HTTP/3 relies on the RESET_STREAM_AT frame defined in
 {{!RESET-STREAM-AT=I-D.ietf-quic-reliable-stream-reset}}.
 To indicate support,